DenysLins/docker_kubernetes/README.md

 This project contains a react web application to calc Fibonacci numbers running inside multiples containers.

+- The nginx container contains the proxy to redirects requests between the client and api containers.
 - The client container contains the frontend react application.
 - The api container contains the nodejs backend application.
 - The worker container calculates the Fibonacci number and stores it on redis.